pytorch/torchchat/README.md

 python3 torchchat.py generate llama3 --dso-path exportedModels/llama3.so --prompt "Hello my name is"
 ```

-NOTE: If you're machine has cuda add this flag for performance
+NOTE: If your machine has cuda add this flag for performance
 `--quantize config/data/cuda.json`

+[end default]: end
 ### Running native using our C++ Runner

 The end-to-end C++ [runner](runner/run.cpp) runs an `*.so` file